vana-com/vana-mit-hackathon/README.md

 4. Run app: `npm run dev`
 5. View your app at `http://localhost:3000` and start editing `pages/index.js`

 🎉 Woah there!
 Any faster and you would've broken the sound barrier.
-Spread that knowledge and help a fellow sloanie out
+Spread that knowledge around and help a fellow sloanie out

 # Quick-ish Start